sleepingkingstudios/bronze-rails/DEVELOPMENT.md

 - I18nService
   - Handles locale-based fallback (en-gb, en)
+  - Handles returned hash objects (e.g. when querying a sub-key).
 - ResourcesController support for associations
   - Boss belongs to Dungeon, has one Enforcer, has many Minions